blazing-edge-labs/react-native-skeleton/README.md

 We are also publishing blog posts on how we use React Native in the company, read more about it here: [Essential React Native Setup](https://blog.blazingedge.io/essential-react-native-setup-5565662d0e56)

+## Installation
+First of all, make sure that you have packages installed by running installation by either npm or yarn:

+`npm install`

+After that, depending on the platform you'd like the app to run on, write either

+`react-native run-android` or `react-native run-ios`

 ## Modules used in this project
 ### Navigation
 [React Native Navigation](https://github.com/wix/react-native-navigation)